pingidentity/pingidentity-devops-getting-started/docs/server-profiles/LAYERING_SERVER_PROFILES.md

 ```
 The SERVER_PROFILE_ variables support URL, PATH, BRANCH and PARENT values

-By using the SERVER_PROFILE_PARENT we can instruct the image to retrieve its parent configuration
+By using the SERVER_PROFILE_PARENT variable we can instruct the container to retrieve its parent configuration

 For this example, we will specify the `extensions` profile as the parent